1

 31

-Based on interviews, and records review, a preponderance of evidence does not exist to prove that the alleged violation of "Neglect resulted in serious bodily injury" occurred, therefore the allegation is UNSUBSTANTIATED.
+Based on relevant interviews and records review, the preponderance of evidence has been met that alleged violation occurred and is therefore substantiated.
+Deficiencies are cited per California Code of Regulations, Title 22 (refer to the attached LIC 9099-D).
+An immediate $500 civil penalty was assessed.
+Per Health and Safety Code Section 1569.49, an additional civil penalty is under review by the Program Administrator of the Community Care Licensing Division.
 A copy of this report and the Licensee/Appeal Rights (LIC9058 03/22) were mailed to the last known address on file for the facility.